-- 1. the following natural resources wetlands, vernal pools, natural plant communities, rivers, streams, brooks and ponds within the Town, and - 2. water quality, aquatic life, wildlife habitat, and - 3. to protect private and public property from flooding, poor drainage conditions, and slope or soil instability caused by locating buildings in or close to these areas.
+- 1. wetlands, vernal pools, natural plant communities, rivers, streams, brooks and ponds, - 2. water quality, aquatic life, wildlife habitat, and - 3. private and public property from flooding, poor drainage conditions, and slope or soil instability caused by locating buildings in or close to these areas.